klamma/ar-for-eu-book/_chapters/chapters/performance_profiling.md

 **Avoid `Update()`**:
 The `Update()` method is executed every frame.
 By moving logic from the `Update()` method to other solutions, the processing time of every frame can be improved.
-As an example, a script should be implemented which realises a virtual light switch.
+As an example, a script should be implemented which realizes a virtual light switch.
 There is a virtual button which a script `ToggleButton`.
 If the user presses the button, a property `IsOn` is toggled.
 In the example we assume that the input system calls the method `OnUserClick()` if user input for the GameObject is detected.